Exotic star: Boson stars

 that unlike normal stars (which emit radiation due to gravitational pressure and nuclear fusion), boson stars would be transparent and invisible.
 The immense gravity of a compact boson star would bend light around the object, creating an empty region resembling the shadow of a black hole's event horizon.
 Like a black hole, a boson star would absorb ordinary matter from its surroundings, but because of the transparency, matter (which would probably heat up and emit radiation) would be visible at its center.
-Simulations suggest that rotating boson stars would be torus, or "doughnut-shaped", as centrifugal forces would give the bosonic matter that form.
+Rotating boson star models are also possible.
+Unlike black holes these have quantized angular momentum, and their energy density profiles are torus-shaped, which can be understood as a result of deformation due to centrifugal forces.